XF3Z/Xiaofan-portfolio/final-project-part-one.md

 | [home page](https://xf3z.github.io/Xiaofan-portfolio/) | [visualizing debt](visualizing-government-debt) | [critique by Design](critique-by-design) | [final project I](final-project-part-one) | [final project II](final-project-part-two) | [final project III](final-project-part-three) |

-> Important note: this template includes major elements of Part I, but the instructions on Canvas are the authoritative source.
-Make sure to read through the assignment page and review the rubric to confirm you have everything you need before submitting.
-When done, delete these instructions before submitting.

 # Outline
-1. Issues related to the decline of elephant numbers in Kenya (bar chart, line chart)
+1. Issues related to the decline of elephant numbers in Kenya (bar chart, line chart, map)
 2. Poaching has led to the decline of elephant numbers, and background knowledge on poaching (bar chart, line chart)
 3. Future strategies to save elephants

+> The summary of the story:
 1. The Decline in Elephant Numbers in Kenya

 The precipitous decline in Kenya's elephant population has raised significant concerns and generated numerous pressing questions among conservationists, scientists, and policymakers.
 Over the last few decades, the once-thriving elephant population has seen a staggering decrease, prompting critical inquiries into the reasons behind this distressing trend.

-Magnitude of the Decline:
+The magnitude of the Decline:
 Data from the Kenya Wildlife Service (KWS) and conservation groups reveal a disturbing reality - the decline in elephant numbers from an estimated 167,000 in the 1970s to just around 34,000 in recent years.
 This significant drop has triggered alarm bells, leading to an urgent need for comprehensive investigation and action.

 Factors Contributing to the Decline: